conghuynhho/huynh-obsidian/Working/GGJ monorepo/How to start.md

 ### Start a separate service
 - `yarn --cwd <project-path>`
--
+- Keep all the prestart

 > [!WARNING] Yarn with current env node version != 10
 > Because `yarn install` will trigger all `install` for all the workspaces.
 The process will be fail because some workspaces must to be `yarn install` in node 10.
-> Currently, there is no issue because we use `node 10` as default for our environment for long and it works fine.
+> Currently, there is no issue because we use `node 10` as default for our environment in a long time and it works fine.

 ### In the long run.